Humans-Machines/styleguide/html-css-sass/README.md

         font-size: 18px;
         width: 300px;
     }

-    /* Don’t: Add unnessary font-sizes on parents
-     *
-     * This declaration destoys the layout sizing approach for all children */
-    .main-wrapper {
-        font-size: 1.6rem;
-    }

-    /* Don’t: Mix rem and em declarations within the same element
-     *
-     * Here the width is relative to the elements own font-size
-     * instead of the font-size of the body.
-     * The layout sizing via the body-font-size is thrown off.
-     */
+**Do**

+    /* Do: Use relative units */
     .headline {
         font-size: 1.8rem;
+        max-width: 48ch;
-        width: 20em;
+        width: 80%;
+        margin-top: 1rem;
     }

-**Do**

-    /* We usually set a base font-size to both the html and the body element
-     * in order to split layout-scaling from font-size-scaling.
-     * These root font-sizes are scaled based on the viewport width (vw)
-     * via a crazy sass-mixin and streamlined across all breakpoints.
-     * This approach makes the streamlining of font on layout sizes
-     + for all viewport sizes very easily
-     *
-     * What you see here is just a much simplified example
-     * without viepwort-based resizing
-     */
-    html {
-        font-size: 16px;
-    }

-    body {
-        font-size: 12px;
-    }

-    /* Layout elements should be sized based on the body-font-size via the em unit */ .box {
-        width: 20em;
-    }

-    /* Font-sizes are responding to the html-font-size via the rem unit */ .box__headline {
-        font-size: 1.8rem;
-    }

-    /* The use of viewport units also a way to set up layout elements */ .main-wrapper {
-        width: 80vw;
-        margin: 0 auto;
-    }

-    .hero {
-        height: 18em;
-        min-height: 80vh;
-    }

-    /* Due to render-issues on half pixels the use of pixels might be ok */ .btn--underline {
-        border-width: 1px;
-    }

 ### JavaScript hooks

 - Avoid binding to the same class in both your CSS and JavaScript.
 This is because doing so means you can’t have (or remove) one without (removing) the other.
 It is much cleaner, much more transparent, and much more maintainable to bind your JS onto specific classes.
 - Create JavaScript-specific classes to bind to, prefixed with `.js-`
 - Don’t use data-Attributes for this purpose

 **Do**

-    <button class="btn btn-primary js-request-to-book">Request to Book</button>
+    <button class="btn btn-primary | js-request-to-book">Request to Book</button>

 A common practice is to use data-* attributes as JS hooks, but this is incorrect. data-* attributes, as per the spec, are used to store custom data private to the page or application (emphasis mine). data-* attributes are designed to store data, not be bound to.

 ### Hacks